 The location factor offers the least substantial determination of crime foreseeability of the three.
 Also, its relative importance is generally subject to what has been found through investigation of the other two factors, and it is the most likely to be influenced by conditions.

 For example, if a convenience store chain opens a new 24-hour store in the center of the highest crime zone in the city, they should anticipate a variety of property and personal crimes because of its location alone.
-The level of crime foreseeability should be considered as potentially moderate to high from opening day due to the nature of the business and crime history at other similar locations.
+The level of crime foreseeability should be considered as potentially moderate to high from the opening day due to the nature of the business and crime history at other similar locations.

 Of course, its actual level of crime foreseeability will be determined later depending on how well the business is run and controls criminal activity through the use of a comprehensive security plan.